abdulazeem-tk4vr/abdulazeem-tk4vr/README.md

 # Hi there! 👋 I'm Abdul Azeem Shaik

 A 21-year-old adventurer who's journeyed from California to Doha and Hyderabad.
-Football fanatic, FIFA enthusiast, and contributing to the Web3 space as a Software Engineer at Shardeum.
+Football fanatic, FIFA enthusiast, and a contributor to the Web3 space as a Software Engineer at Shardeum.
 With a Bachelor's in Electronics and Communication Engineering from BITS Pilani, I'm always on the lookout for exciting opportunities and challenges.

 - 🔭 Currently dedicating myself to Shardeum, a blockchain built on the distributed ledger technology, Shardus.
 - 📫 Reach out to me at [sabdulazeem01@gmail.com](mailto:sabdulazeem01@gmail.com) or [f20191234@hyderabad.bits-pilani.ac.in](mailto:f20191234@hyderabad.bits-pilani.ac.in)